loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 ---
 tags: django, python, insights
-summary: While a technical marvel, async Django has been quietly rejected by the community it was built for, with the vast majority of developers finding its complexity outweighs its niche benefits and sticking to simpler, proven solutions.
+summary: While a technical marvel, async Django has been quietly rejected by the community it was built for, with the vast majority of developers sticking to simpler, proven solutions.
 ---

 # Async Django: a solution in search of a problem?